Computational Physics Group

 We develop an asynchronous time integration and coupling method with domain decomposition for linear and nonlinear problems in mechanics.
 To ensure stability in the time integration and in coupling between domains, we use variational integrators with local Lagrange multipliers to enforce continuity at the domain interfaces.
 The asynchronous integrator lets each domain step with its own time step, using a smaller time step where required by stability and accuracy constraints, and a larger time step where allowed.
 We show that in practice the time step is limited by accuracy requirements rather than stability requirements.

-suitable for parallel computing.
-The similarity of implementation to
+the method suitable for parallel computing.
+The similarity

 As we show by various examples, these integrators have stability properties superior to traditional integrators for long term time integration.
 Experiments on a nonlinear problem have shown that our methods are symplectic and approximately preserve energy, such that the energy oscillates about a fixed value.
 The stability limit becomes independent of the time step ratio, and in practice the system time step is limited by the accuracy requirement rather than the stability requirement.

 There are a number of directions for future work.
 We are interested in further investigating the asynchronous scheme to improve its order of accuracy and stability, particularly the loss of unconditional stability.
 One potential direction is to investigate other interpolations of the system interface than the linear interpolation we used here.
 Another improvement for the Hamiltonian integrator would be to constrain the velocity at every substep, rather than at just the system time step.
 Composition methods also afford a means of generating variational integrators with higher order accuracy, which may benefit the asynchronous integrators.